shanujaiswal/Practice_Project/Python/1) Python Notes.md

     print(num)
 ```

+==> The else Statement
+--> With the else statement we can run a block of code once when the condition no longer is true:

 # for Loop

 --> The for loop is used for iterating over a sequence, such as a list, tuple, string, or range.
 --> It runs a block of code for each element in the sequence.
 --> The loop variable takes the value of each item in the sequence during each iteration.
+--> works more like an iterator method as found in other object-orientated programming languages.
 --> It automatically stops when all elements in the sequence have been processed.
+--> The for loop does not require an indexing variable to set beforehand.

+==> Looping Through a String
+Even strings are iterable objects, they contain a sequence of characters:
 --> syntax
 for element in list:
 print(element)